phrasal verbs with "up" and

 To rebel

-The slaves rose up when their cruel masters denied them
+The slaves rose up when their cruel masters denied them food

 Go down